 In 2018 Baker co-executive produced and shot, Dir.
 Marshall Burnette’s feature film Silo Starring Jim Parrack, Jeremy Holm, Chris Ellis, Jill Paice and Jack DiFalco.

-Baker's projects have been the recipient of support from the Alfred P Sloan Foundation, the International Documentary Association Pare Lorentz Fund and recently the Points North Fellowship for co-directing his first documentary feature The Blessing.
+Baker's projects have been the recipient of support from the Alfred P Sloan Foundation, the International Documentary Association Pare Lorentz Fund and recently the Points North Fellowship for co-directing the multi-award winning feature documentary The Blessing.
 He was invited to speak at the Impact Haus during the 2016 Sundance Film Festival; the topic was “Empathy in Telling Insider Stories.”
 Independent Magazine named him a “Filmmaker to Watch”.
 Hunter has lectured at New York University, Harvard University, and most recently the Smithsonian National Museum of the American Indian.

 Hunter Robert Baker made his feature directorial debut at Full Frame Film Festival in 2018 for co-directing The Blessing.
 A feature length documentary set over the course of 5 years on the Navajo Nation.